Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, create the domain controller VM(Windows Server 2022) named "DC-1".
 Next, set the DC-1's NIC Private IP address to static.
 Now, Create the Client VM(Windows10) named "Client-1".
 Make sure to use the same resource group and Vnet that you created in the step before this one.
 Now, Ensure that both VMs are in teh same Vnet(this can be done by checking the topology with Network Watcher.
-This vitual machine will use Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 </p>
 <br />